laradevio/Shipyard/README.md

 - Control: Every Service can be rebuilt fresh, and modified without losing build changes.
 - Sharing: Take it to other computer with no hassle by only copying some files.
 - Modularity: You can add your own services, or spawn more containers of the same services without tampering others.
-- Recycling: Containers can be based on other containers, so it's not needed to reinvent the wheel or build everything again.
+- Recycling: Containers can be based on other containers, so it's not needed to reinvent the wheel or build everything *again and again*.
 - Forking: You can have your own modified Shipyard with its blueprints to suit your needs.

 #### Disadvantages